larryhastings/big/README.md

     `sort` groups special nodes with the *subsequent* data node, or tail.)
   * Fixed a number of iterator, locking, rotation, clearing, and cut/splice edge cases.
+  * Breaking API change: `splice` used to allow you to pass in tail for `where`, and `rsplice` used to allow you to pass in head for `where`, and honestly its behavior was a little weird when you did.
+Those values are no longer allowed.
+The rule is: you can't ever add nodes before head or after tail;
+    sadly, in 0.13, `splice` and `rsplice` got it wrong.
   * The "head" and "tail" nodes are now instances of special classes that disallow writing to some attributes.
 This would have caught an obscure regression bug (which is now fixed, of course) and should preclude similar